What is the Money Market Account?

 - Minimum Balance Requirement: There will need to maintain a specified amount as an average balance over the period of time.

-- Insured Accounts: Generally, It balances will be secured by Federal Deposit Insurance Company (FDIC) and the National Credit Union Administration (NCUA).
+- Insured Accounts: Generally, It balances will be secured by the Federal Deposit Insurance Company (FDIC) and the National Credit Union Administration (NCUA).

 Example of Money Market Account

 Mr.ABC placed in an account to invest them in it.
 Funds with the short term requirement, the bank will invest in the securities and gilt.
-The duration of such securities will be extremely shorter with a far better return than normal money market.
-On maturity, such account would receive the balance from the investment along with a better amount as a return.
+The duration of such securities will be extremely shorter with a far better return than the normal money market.
+On maturity, such an account would receive the balance from the investment along with a better amount as a return.
 Also,

 - Better Interest: It gives a better rate of interest compared to savings.